hideyukiinada/od/README.md

 In my case, model.ckpt-29463 is the prefix for the latest checkpoint file, so I specified the path to this directory as well as this prefix.

-4. I specified the output model file:
+4. Specified the output model file:
 ```
 flags.DEFINE_string('output_directory', '/tmp/od/exported_model', 'Path to write outputs.')
 ```

 ## Step 7.
 Run prediction with the model
-I made a copy of the tutorial script which I converted from the Jupyter notebook in step ???.
+I made a copy of the tutorial script which I converted from the Jupyter notebook in step 2.
 I saved it as object_detection_dog.py.

 Changes are the following:
-1. I changed MODEL_NAME from 'ssd_mobilenet_v1_coco_2017_11_17' to a directory that I specified in the previous step (e.g. '/tmp/od/exported_model')
+1. Changed MODEL_NAME from 'ssd_mobilenet_v1_coco_2017_11_17' to a directory that I specified in the previous step (e.g. '/tmp/od/exported_model')

 In the original code you'll see the following,
 ```